hatemr/NLP-for-8K-documents/README.md

 The result that using both BOW and BERT features performs worse than only BOW is a case of overfitting.
 Using too many input variables can cause overfitting and removing variables is a type of regularization.
+Note that these are _machine learning_ performance measures, not _investment strategy_ performance measures.
+A model with poor prediction could actually make moeny; a well-predicting model could lose money.
+The two measures generally go together but not always.

 ## Setup
 This setup assumes you already have `conda` and `git` installed.